What is the goal of the Emergency Assistance (EA) Family Shelter system?

 Upload Documentation

-Hand in all remaining documents required in the Emergency Assistance (EA) Family Shelter program.
+Hand in all remaining documents required in the Emergency Assistance (EA) Family Shelter program within the first 30 days of being determined eligible for the program.

 Do Re-Housing Activities